mburrough/locktimer/README.md

 # locktimer
-Code for timed lock stands for use in Lock Pick Villages
+Code for timed lock stands for use in Lock Pick Villages.
+So far this has been used at:
+* Bluehat 2017
+* Seattle Locksport meetups
+* Hushcon 2017
+* BSides Seattle 2018

+Designed to support 4 stations (though can easily be increased) and run on a Raspberry Pi 3.
+Tested on Raspbian.
+Depends on guizero.